ivankodrnja/ApartmentsCroatia/README.md

 ## Overview

 Travelbirdie enables you to search for vacation rentals in private homes in Croatia.
 No registration is required, just enter few basic details and you are ready to perform a search.
 If you can't decide immediately you can save interesting vacation rentals to a Favorites list for later, the list is persisted and will wait for you in the app.
-You will contact the accommodation owner directly without paying any commision.
+You will contact the accommodation owner directly without paying any booking commision.
 Enjoy Croatia!

 ## Details